 This version of Three Handed Euchre uses the standard 24 card Euchre deck which consists of 9's through Ace's of each suit.
 To begin this game of Three Handed Euchre, the dealer gives the three players five cards each.
-They also deal an extra two cards on the table.
+They also deal an extra two cards face down on the table.
 The remaining seven cards in the deck become the kitty and are laid face down in the center of the table with the top card flipped over.

 The player to the dealer’s left declares whether or not the revealed card is trump, or may alternately pass.
 If trump is declared on the first round of bidding, the dealer picks up the top card that was flipped over.
 If all players pass in the first round of bidding, the face-up card is turned face down and a second bidding round occurs.
 In the second bidding round, the first player who names a suit has chosen trump.
 If no player bids, all the cards are shuffled together and the next player deals a new hand or if you are playing "stick the dealer", the dealer must name trump.